A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 - Provide design support and guidance.

-How to find a licensed structural engineer?
+How do you find a licensed structural engineer?

 The structural engineer inspection wrap up